SenorC4/HomeLab/README.md

   * Would like pihole or some sort of adblock
   * would also like centralized certbot that sends wildcard certs to other ct's

+Bitwarden -

+  * Docker
+     * vaultwarden - bitwarden_rs (alternative docker container for self hosted bitwarden)

 Docker -
+  * Docker
     * portainer for managment
-  * will add bitwarden
-  * certbot for idrac

 Minecraft -

   * running paper MC for increased performance
     * cron: @reboot cd /root/minecraft && java -Xms4G -Xmx8G -jar paper-x.xxx.x-xxx.jar --nogui

 C2 -